 Step 1 – Introduction

 This is the beginning of your story.
 It’s your job to choose how you want to invite the reader in.
 A good way to learn how to write an awesome introduction is by reading lots and lots of picture books.
-That will help you get the sense of what other writers are doing today.
+That will help you get a sense of what other writers are doing today.

 But for your story, you’ll want to start in one of two ways: introducing us to your character or dropping us right into the action of a scene.
 Bonus, if you can do both at the same time!